Optimal Policies for Convex Symmetric Stochastic Dynamic Teams and their Mean-field Limit: Convex mean-field teams with a symmetric information structure

+Since actions of DMs do not affect the observations of others, the policy spaces are decoupled from the actions of other decision makers.
+Since we can restrict the search for optimal policies over those satisfying the moment condition, the fact that $\nu \to \int \nu(dx)g(x)$ is lower semi-continuous for a continuous function $g$ \cite[proof of Theorem 4.7]{yuksel2018general} implies that the marginals on $\bf{U}$ satisfying the moment condition are tight under the weak convergence topology.
+Hence, the collection of all probability measures with these tight marginals is also tight (see e.g., \cite[Proof of Theorem 2.4]{yukselSICON2017}).
+This implies that the sequence of randomized policies satisfying the moment condition is tight.

-Furthermore, following from the information structure and Lemma \ref{lem:mflem} since every DM applies an identical policy, conditioned on $\omega_{0}$, observations of DMs are i.i.d., and disturbances are also i.i.d., hence, there exists a subsequence of empirical measures $\{Q_{n}^{\omega}\}_{n \in \mathbb{I}}$ (defined in the product space of actions, observations, and disturbances) converges $\mathbb{P}$-almost surely to $Q^{\omega}$ in $w$-$s$ topology (the convergence is weakly, but since $\underline{\zeta}^{i}$s are exogenous with a fixed marginal, the convergence is also in the $w$-$s$ topology). \item [\textbf{(Step 3):}] In this step, we show that each coordinate of the space of policies (space of polices for each DM) is closed under the weak convergence topology.
-This in particular implies that the space of policies is closed under product topology and since using (Step 1) and Tychonoff's theorem, the countably infinite product space is also compact under the product topology, we can conclude that the space of control actions is compact under the product topology where each coordinate is weakly compact.
+Since every DM applies an identical policy and since observations are conditionally i.i.d., a countably infinite product of space of policies of DMs is tight (where each coordinate is tight in the weak convergence topology).
+Hence, there exists a subsequence of policies $\tilde{P}_{n}\in \mathcal{P}(\prod_{i}({\bf{Y}} \times {\bf{U}}))$ (as a product of policies of DMs) converges weakly to a limit $\tilde{P}$ (each coordinate converges weakly) ${P}$-almost surely.
+Furthermore, since every DM applies an identical policy, conditioned on $\omega_{0}$, actions induced by an identical randomized policies, observations and disturbances are i.i.d. through DMs.
+Hence, following from a similar argument as (Step 1) of the proof of Theorem \ref{the:mft}, a subsequence of empirical measures $\{Q_{n}\}_{n \in \mathbb{I}}$ converges ${P}$-almost surely to $Q$ in $w$-$s$ topology.
+We note that the convergence is under the weak convergence topology, but since $\underline{\zeta}^{i}$s are exogenous with a fixed marginal, the convergence is also in the $w$-$s$ topology. \item [\textbf{(Step 3):}] In this step, we show that each coordinate of the space of policies (space of policies for each DM) is closed under the weak convergence topology.
+This in particular implies that the space of policies is closed under the product topology and using (Step 1), we can conclude that the space of control policies is compact under the product topology where each coordinate is weakly compact.